alwz1/NYC-parking-violations/README.md

 The departments that issue the most violations are Traffic, Department of Transportation, Police Department, and Department of Sanitation.

+Thre is a large increase in yearly payment amount from about 36 million dollars in 2015 to 516 million dollars in 2016.
+The peak payment amount of 733 million dollars occured in 2018.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 MIT License